PaulKapschitzki/TradingJournal/README.md

 - allow trade entry from
 - allow editing trades from trade history page
 - open Position Size Calculator from Trade Entry Popup
+- add trade plan checklist for entry form and details (editing) form

+### Trade Plan
+- create a possibility to enter a trade plan
+- make trade plan check list for entering and managing a trade

 ## Features already implemented
 - trade history as a table instead of a list
+- changing navbar to navigate to trade history
+- opening new trade from trade history
+- make entry form with bootstrap